Open a bank account

 If you plan to stay in Sweden for more than six months we strongly recommend you open a bank account.
 If you are legally resident in an EU country you are entitled to open a "basic payment account"

 These rules is specific for tha bank Nordea.Further down the page you can find rules for specific banks.

 • Valid passport (if you stay less than 1 year)

-• Swedish ID-card (strongly recommended if you stay more than 1 year)
+• Swedish ID-card (If you stay more than 1 year)

 • Letter of acceptance/certificate of employment or hosting agreement showing your status at Uppsala University

 • Certificate from Swedish national registration database (either a coordination number or a Swedish personal identity number)

 When you open a bank account you can get a debit card and Internet and telephone services linked to the account.
 The cheapest way to pay bills is through the banks’ payment services, which are available online.

 If you are only staying in Sweden for a couple of months we recommend that you keep your account in your current bank, because Swedish banks will not open one for you.
 We recommend you contact those that will manage your salary payments in good time and provide the information they need – to make sure that you receive your salary to your own account in your home country.
 Depending on your bank, there may be costs involved in this procedure, and Uppsala University will not cover those expenses.
 Please note that foreign checks usually take a long time to process, and you will have to pay extra for processing fees.
 Once in Sweden, you will be able to use your international credit or debit card in any store, bank or cash machine/ATM.